An A-Z collection of everything that is quintessentially unique about Portland.

 prii: Eco-Conscious Portlanders liked to drive these because a prius has excellent gas mileage and also comes in electric.

 quinoa: Another food the city is obsessed with.
-You can hardly walk a city block without running into a quinoa bowl.
+You can't walk a city block without running into quinoa.

 rain: Oregon is part of a temperate rainforest, and Portland gets a lot of rain most of the year, keeping everything nice and green.